andrey-o-sim/WorkOut/README.md

 # WorkOut
-This is WorkOut training application
+This is WorkOut training application.
+Ready to go!